Four Courts Marshalsea: Prisoners

-In 1856, the Four Courts Marhsalsea received remaining prisoners from the Marshalsea of the abolished Manor of St. Sepulchre.
+In 1856, the Four Courts Marshalsea received remaining prisoners from the Marshalsea of the abolished Manor of St. Sepulchre.

 Closure

-The Four Courts Marshalsea was abolished by the Four Courts Marshalsea Discontinuance Act 1874, because of "the very small and diminishing number of persons in that prison, and to the very large prison staff in proportion to the number of prisoners".
+The Four Courts Marshalsea was abolished by the Four Courts Marshalsea Discontinuance Act 1874 (37 & 38 Vict. c.
+21), because of "the very small and diminishing number of persons in that prison, and to the very large prison staff in proportion to the number of prisoners".

 The Dublin Militia used it as a barracks in the later 19th century.
-It stood empty for some years before its demolition in 1975.
-Some of the stone went to repair the City wall at Cook Street.
+It was used as a tenement for some years before being fully vacated in 1970 and demolished in 1975.

+Some of the calp stone went to repair the City wall at Cook Street.

+As of 2023, much of the complex is occupied by Bridgefoot Street Park with some of the remaining prison walls separating the park from nearby housing.